-Why has my vacuum cleaner lost suction power?
-Experts reveal 5 common causes and how you can fix them yourself
+Why is my vacuum cleaner losing suction power?
+Professionals share the 5 most common causes and how to fix them yourself

-If your vacuum has lost suction power, these tips will get your appliance back on track
+If your vacuum has lost suction power, these tips will have your appliance cleaning like it's brand new

-Before delving in to fixes, or cleaning your vacuum cleaner, have you checked if your vacuum is on the right suction setting?
-Vacuum cleaners have adjustable suction power, and cordless vacuums will often have eco modes to save on energy consumption.
+Before delving in to fixes, have you checked if your vacuum is on the right suction setting?
+Vacuum cleaners have adjustable suction power, and cordless vacuums will often have eco modes to save on energy consumption or gentler modes for hard floor cleaning.
 Double check yours is on the right mode, then keep reading if that hasn't solved the problem.

 1. Full dust containers

 Before diving into the more time-consuming reasons why your vacuum's lost suction, make sure to check that the dustbin or bag isn't full.
-It might sound obvious, but I remember the first time I thought I'd ever broken a vacuum cleaner, and it turned out it was just full.
+It might sound obvious, but I remember the first time I thought I'd broken a vacuum cleaner, and it turned out it was just full.
+Knowing how to clean a vacuum should always be the first step when you're losing suction power.

 'Suction power can be reduced by full dust bags or containers.
 The dust bag can also be torn (or improperly fitted) which will also be a cause of loss of suction power,' says David Miloshev, appliance expert from Fantastic Services.